Glossary

 - Ontology

 A discrete part of an Ontology, with a unique persistent identifier.
-The most important elements are :ref:`Term`s, but other elements can include various metadata artefacts like :ref:`Annotation Property`s or :ref:`Subset`s
+The most important elements are Terms, but other elements can include various metadata artefacts like Annotation Properties or Subsets

 - Term